GustavHenning/NNPraktikum/README.md

 # United Nation's fork
 This is the forked repo of the NNPraktikum of the group United Nations.
-Add your name to the authors.txt in case we need it.

 ## Commit policy
 In order to make things super easy: Don't work on the master branch.